institutotim/zup-docs/README.md

 # ZUP > Documents

-This is the official repository of Documantation ZUP Project.
+This is the official repository of ZUP Project Documentation.
 Here, you can find docs about instalation and maintenance mode of "Web Cidadão", "Painel", "Android Cidadão e Técnico" and "IOS Cidadão".

 All documents here was generated with [mkdocs](http://www.mkdocs.org).